OpenFreeEnergy/gufe/docs/how-tos/component.rst

             return CustomComponent(rdkit=mol, name="ethane")

-Step 3: Define any Required Methods
+Step 3: Define Required Methods
 -----------------------------------

 When inheriting from abstract base classes, such as ``Component``, you will need to define anything that is an ``abstractmethod``.